 Alternatively, you can also strain the pot through a mesh strainer into another large pot, then pick out the bones and return the vegetables to the pot with the stock.
 (This is what I do when I only want to keep the stock for use in other dishes, then I discard all the bones and vegetables)

 This soup can be made in so many ways.
 The stock is easy to make then you can add whatever you have on hand to create a different flavour every time.

-When it comes to vegetables, there is already the vegetables needed to make the stock, but more vegetables can be added.
-Corn, peas, diced butternut squash, canned diced tomatoes and green beans are just a few suggestions.
+When it comes to vegetables, there are already the vegetables needed to make the stock, but more vegetables can be added.
+Corn, peas, diced butternut squash, canned diced tomatoes, and green beans are just a few suggestions.

 We add whatever we have on hand at the time.
 And this varies from Thanksgiving to Christmas when we make this soup the most.

 Storing Leftover Turkey Soup

 Homemade Turkey Soup can be stored in mason jars and canned.
 If you are not sure how to can properly, there are easy-to-follow instructions on Bernardin’s website.
 This way of storing the soup will allow you to enjoy the soup all winter long.

 You can also store it in the fridge in airtight containers or mason jars.
 This will keep the soup fresh for up to 5 days.